Case Blue: Battle for the oilfields

-In the south-east, the Wehrmacht headed in the direction of Grozny and Baku, the other important petroleum centres.
-More installations and industrial centres fell into German hands, many intact or only slightly damaged during the Russian retreat.
+In the south-east, the Wehrmacht headed in the direction of Grozny and Baku, the other important petroleum centers.
+More installations and industrial centers fell into German hands, many intact or only slightly damaged during the Russian retreat.
 From August–September, the Taman Peninsula and a part of the Novorossiysk naval base were captured.
 The Germans continued towards Tuapse on the Black Sea coast and in the east Elista was taken on 13 August.
 In the south, the German advance was stopped north of Grozny, after taking Mozdok on 25 August.
 German paratroopers assisted an insurgency in Chechnya, operating behind Soviet lines.
 German mountain troops failed to secure the Black Sea ports and the advance fell short of Grozny as supply difficulties arose once more.
 The Soviets dug in the 9th and 44th armies of the North Transcaucasian Front along the rocky Terek River bank in front (north) of the city.
 The Luftwaffe was unable to support the German army that far forward and Soviet aviation attacked bridges and supply routes virtually unopposed.
 The Germans crossed the river on 2 September but made only slow progress.
 At the beginning of September, Hitler had a major argument with the High Command and specifically List, as he perceived the advance of the German forces as too slow.
-As a result, Hitler dismissed List on 9 September and took direct command of Army Group A himself.The Germans took Tuapse and got to the peaks.
+As a result, Hitler dismissed List on 9 September and took direct command of Army Group A himself.

 Axis ships transported 30,605 men, 13,254 horses and 6,265 motor vehicles across the Black Sea from Romania, from 1–2 September.
 With the reinforcements, the Germans captured most of the Black Sea naval bases but were held up at Novorossiysk, where the Soviet 47th Army had prepared for a long siege.
 The port fell on 10 September, after a four-day battle, the final German victory in the Caucasus.
 It left the heights south of the port and several coast roads in the hands of 47th Soviet Army.
-Attempts to push out of Novorossiysk were costly failures and the Axis also failed to break the defences on the coastal plain from Novorossiysk to Tuapse, having only the strength to stabilise the line.
+Attempts to push out of Novorossiysk were costly failures and the Axis also failed to break the defences on the coastal plain from Novorossiysk to Tuapse, having only the strength to stabilize the line.
 Romanian Army losses were particularly high and the Romanian 3rd Mountain Division was nearly wiped out by a Soviet counter-attack from 25–26 September.